BioKIC/symbiota-docs/content/editor/links/_index.en.md

   This page describes how to link associated occurrences, checklists, duplicates, or genetic resources with occurrence records.
 {{</ notice >}}

+A video introduction to using the Linked Resource Tab can be found here:

+{{< youtube T76oTDQKQLY >}}

 To link an occurrence with an external (or internal) resource or record, navigate to that record's occurrence editor page (see [this page](https://biokic.github.io/symbiota-docs/editor/edit/) for instructions) and click the Linked Resources tab.

 ![Linked Resources Tab](/symbiota-docs/images/linkedresourcestab.PNG)